Clean Air Strategy

 Section 82 of the Environment Act 1995 states that every local authority shall review the air quality within its area, both at the present time and the likely future air quality.
 In two-tier local government areas such as Chorley, this duty sits with the District and Borough Councils.

 This review takes the form of an Annual Status Report (ASR), which is submitted to DEFRA each year.
-The most recent reports can be viewed on the Air Quality section of the Council's website.
+The most recent reports can be viewed on the Air quality section of the council's website.

 Section 83 requires local authorities to designate an Air Quality Management Area (AQMA) where air quality objectives are not being achieved (or are not likely to be achieved) as set out in the Air Quality (England) Regulations 2000.
 Once designated, Section 84 requires the local authority to develop an Action Plan detailing remedial measures to tackle the problem within the AQMA.

-At the time of writing Chorley does not currently have any AQMAs within the Borough.
+At the time of writing Chorley does not currently have any AQMAs within the borough.
 This is kept under constant review as part of the Annual Status Report.

 There are also obligations placed on Lancashire County Council, detailed in the 2016 Defra Local Air Quality Management guidance.
 In summary, the district/borough councils are accountable for monitoring air quality, designating AQMAs, preparing the annual reports and Action Plans.
 However, the Secretary of State expects county councils to actively engage at all stages of review, assessment, and action planning, and ensure that all necessary measures to address air pollution in their local area are included.